Video Tutorials for Using

 Unlike desktop publishing software with steep learning curves, Pressbooks allows you to customize a large number of print settings without having to do much learning.

-Custom Styles enables you to modify the default formatting for any of the themes by adding CSS to the book’s stylesheet.
+Custom Styles enable you to modify the default formatting for any theme by adding CSS to the book’s stylesheet.
 If you are proficient in CSS, you can alter the appearance of your web, ebook (EPUB), and PDF (print and digital) documents.

-With the Clear Formatting option, you can simply select the content and strip away its formatting.
-Additionally, this application allows you to paste text only, which will prevent you from importing unwanted formatting.
+With the Clear Formatting option, you can select the content and strip away its formatting.
+Additionally, this application allows you to paste text only, which prevents the import of unwanted formatting.

-The primary accessibility recommendation for headings is to always begin with H1 and work down to H2.
-Do not omit headings based on their appearance.
-Headings should be used in sequential order.
+The primary accessibility recommendation for headings is to always begin with H1 and work down.
+Do not omit headings based on their appearance, as headings should always be used in sequential order.

-The table of contents in Pressbooks only shows the chapter-level titles by default.
-You must select “Enable two-level table of contents (displays headings under chapter titles)” in the “Global Options” section in the theme options if you want to display sub-headings for the chapters in the table of contents as well.
+The table of contents in Pressbooks displays chapter-level titles by default.
+You must select “Enable two-level table of contents (displays headings under chapter titles)” in the “Global Options” section in the theme options if you want to display subheadings for the chapters in the table of contents as well.

 Use the “Collapse Section” option to create collapsed parts within each chapter of a webbook to make navigating lengthy chapters easier.
 When turned on, your webbook’s top-level headings (Heading 1 or <h1> components) could be collapsed and expanded into subsections.